 This operation can be executed in time that is linear in the total number of elements in all sets of $\mathcal{B}$ and $\mathcal{S}$: \begin{lemma}\emph{(\cite{2VCB})} Let $M$ be the total number of elements in all sets of $\mathcal{B}$ ($M = \sum_{B \in \mathcal{B}}|B|$), and let $K$ be the number of elements in $U$.
 Then, the operation $\mathit{refine}(\mathcal{B}, \mathcal{S}, x)$ can be executed in $O(M+K)$ time. \end{lemma}

-The algorithm needs to locate the blocks that contain a specific vertex, and, conversely, the vertices that are contained in a specific block.
-To enable this, we store the adjacency lists of the current block forest $F$.
-Note that $F$ is bipartite, so the adjacency list of a vertex $v$ stores the blocks that contain $v$, and the adjacency list of a block node $B$ stores the vertices in $B$.
-Initially $F$ contains one block for each $c(u,v)$ set.
-These blocks are later refined by executing a sequence of $\mathit{refine}$ operations.
+The algorithm needs to locate the components that contain a specific vertex, and, conversely, the vertices that are contained in a specific component.
+To enable this, we store the adjacency lists of the current component forest $F$.
+Note that $F$ is bipartite, so the adjacency list of a vertex $v$ stores the components that contain $v$, and the adjacency list of a component node $B$ stores the vertices in $B$.
+Initially $F$ contains one component for each $c(u,v)$ set.
+These components are later refined by executing a sequence of $\mathit{refine}$ operations.
 The $\mathit{refine}$ operation maintains the invariant that $F$ is a forest~\cite{2VCB}, so it follows that the total number of vertices and edges in $F$ is $O(n)$ throughout the execution of the algorithm.
 Moreover, when we execute a $\mathit{refine}$ operation we can update the adjacency lists of $F$, while maintaining the bounds given in Lemmas \ref{lemma:refine}.

-Our new algorithm, dubbed \textsf{HDVRB} since it uses the loop nesting trees $H$ and $H^R$, and the dominator trees $D$ and $D^R$, works as follows (see Algorithm \ref{fig:HDVRB} below).
-After defining the initial blocks, in lines 6--7, we perform a ``forward pass'' which processes $D$ and $H$.
+Our new algorithm, dubbed \textsf{HDVRC} since it uses the loop nesting trees $H$ and $H^R$, and the dominator trees $D$ and $D^R$, works as follows (see Algorithm \ref{fig:HDVRB} below).
+After defining the initial components, in Lines 6--7, we perform a ``forward pass'' which processes $D$ and $H$.
 During this pass, we visit the non-leaf vertices of $D$ in bottom-up order.
-For each such vertex $u$, line 11 computes a partition $\mathcal{S}$ of $c(u)$, such that each set $S \in \mathcal{S}$ contains a subset of children of $u$ in $D$ that are strongly connected in $G \setminus u$.
-Finally, we need to find the blocks that may contain vertices that are vertex-resilient with $u$.
-This is done in the loop of lines 14--21.
+For each such vertex $u$, Line 11 computes a partition $\mathcal{S}$ of $c(u)$, such that each set $S \in \mathcal{S}$ contains a subset of children of $u$ in $D$ that are strongly connected in $G \setminus u$.
+Finally, we need to find the components that may contain vertices that are vertex-resilient with $u$.
+This is done in the loop of Lines 14--21.
 After the completion of this forward pass, we execute a ``reverse pass'' that performs the analogous computations in $D^R$ and $H^R$.

 Next, we prove the correctness of our new algorithm.